Choosing Who You Partner With,

 This is a place where you need to very careful.

-the difference in getting things off the ground or crashing and burning before you ever get your first product done.
+the difference in getting things off the ground or crashing and burning before you get started.

 This is the last thing that you want to have happen.

-Next, let’s consider a couple of questions you can use that will help you to be prepared for the discussion that you must have before choosing a partner.
+They will help you to be prepared for the discussion you must have before choosing a partner.

-Questions You Should Ask Before Choosing
+Questions You Should Ask Before

-a Partner for Your Business
+Choosing a Partner for Your Business

 There are a couple of things you need to find out prior to entering into any kind of relationship.